||Date: January 15, 2019 Issue 27

 Happy/Sad Dollars on Student of the Month meetings goes to fund

 our Third Grade Book Project

-Happy/Sad dollars during November go toward refreshments for the Holiday Parade
+Happy/Sad dollars during January go toward Student Recognition

 Do not forget to regularly check the calendar of our Web Site for long term schedules and the photo Album for updates on our Program pictures and Activity pictures.